 How to Write Winning Business Proposals

-A well-written business proposal can often mean the difference between winning or losing a prospective client.
+A well-written business proposal and its presentation can often mean winning or losing a prospective client.

-In this in-depth guide to creating business proposals, we show you how to close more deals, make more sales and crush your business goals — all by using easy-to-edit professional business proposal templates.
+In this in-depth guide to creating business proposals, I’ll show you how you can close more deals, make more sales and crush your business growth goals — all by using easy-to-edit professional business proposal templates.

 What is a business proposal?